 Companies and individuals can promote contents on Twitter, for instance to display ads directly to users, to promote hash tags, or an account to increase the followers of the account and interaction with that account.

 Promoted content may be displayed in various areas on Twitter.
 Promoted Accounts may be displayed on a user's home screen, in search results or on the Who To Follow screen.

 The same is true for Promoted Tweets and Promoted Trends which may also be displayed on timelines, search results and other locations including Twitter apps.

 Twitter highlights promoted contents on the site so that you can distinguish it from regular content that is posted on it.

-In addition to that, these ads are static which means that most users may not be disturbed by them in the same way as they are from media ads for example.
+In addition to that, these ads were static which means that most users may not be disturbed by them in the same way as they are from media ads for example.
 Some may be video ads, however, but these

 If you don't plan to interact with any of these offers on Twitter, you may feel that they take away space on the site that could be used better otherwise.